 Millionaire Maker is automatically included on all EuroMillions tickets purchased in the UK, at no extra cost.
-The game guarantees at least two £1 million prizes in every draw, with more being given away on special occasions or in Mega Week promotions.
+The game guarantees at least two £1 million prizes in every draw, with more being given away on special occasions.

 The winning raffle codes for the most recent EuroMillions draw are available below:

 To see if you have won in a previous draw, visit the main Millionaire Maker Results page.

 Millionaire Maker works just like a traditional raffle, with every ticket bought having an equal chance of being a winner.
 For every line of EuroMillions numbers that you purchase, a random Millionaire Maker number is generated automatically, this will be clearly labelled on your ticket.
 As every code needs to be unique, you are not able to select your own.

 Each code consists of four letters followed by five numbers and will always begin with H, J, M, T, V, X or Z. The starting letter has no impact on your likelihood of winning.

 If there is also a European Millionaire Maker scheduled for any draw that you enter, then the same code will be used for both that and UK version.